dart-lang/language/working/macros/feature-specification.md

 just iterate over the fields and create a parameter for each.

-We need generated augmentations to be identical on all platforms for all the same inputs, so we need to have a defined ordering when introspection apis are returning lists of declarations.
+We need generated augmentations to be identical on all platforms for all the same inputs, so we need to have a defined ordering when introspection APIs are returning lists of declarations.

 Therefore, whenever an implementation is returning a list of declarations, they